forentfraps/A-star-pathfind/README.md

-# A-star
+### A-star
-A* algorithm implementation in python
+#A* algorithm implementation in python
+The code is well commented, so nothing much in here